Inaugural Michael Belote Endowed Lecture Explored Individual Privacy in the Internet Age

 The panel discussed how Big Data is intersecting with the traditional privacy expectations of Californians, and how these expectations should be protected – or if it is even possible, or desirable, to do so.
 More than 175 guests attended the lively discussion in the California Room, followed by a reception downstairs.

-Leslie Gielow Jacobs, Director of the Pacific McGeorge Capital Center for Public Law & Policy, moderated the discussion.
+Leslie Gielow Jacobs, Director of the McGeorge Capital Center for Law & Policy, moderated the discussion.
 Jacobs invited the speakers to address how Internet businesses are collecting unprecedented amounts of personal information, including the places we travel, the products we buy, the entertainment we watch, as well as other behaviors and preferences.

 Professor Jacobs posed six questions that each panelist addressed for three minutes: